Science DMZ Support for Advanced and Emerging Services

 The Science DMZ provides the ideal entry point into a research institution for advanced networking services available in the wide area, such as virtual circuits and software-defined networking.
 If the Science DMZ is built properly with capable equipment and is free of the restrictions that come with the support of general-purpose business connectivity needs, it is typically straightforward to allow local resources in the Science DMZ to take advantage of advanced wide area network services.

 Virtual circuit services, such as the ESnet-developed OSCARS platform, can connect to the Science DMZ switch directly, or by connecting a separate switch as needed.
 The campus or lab’s interdomain controller (IDC) can provision the local switch and initiate multi-domain wide area virtual circuit connectivity to enable the Data Transfer Nodes or other Science DMZ resources to access science services at remote institutions.
-An example of this configuration is the NSF-funded Internet2 DYNES project that is supporting the deployment of this architecture in 60+ university campuses across the U.S.
+An example of this configuration was the NSF-funded Internet2 DYNES project that is supporting the deployment of this architecture in 60+ university campuses across the U.S.

 100 Gigabit Ethernet